Q: How can I buy your honey?

 Q: Do you wholesale?

-A: No. We’re a very small producer and don’t have the volume to provide large quantities of honey to sell at stores/markets, however we’re happy to refer you to beekeeper friends who do!
+A: No. We’re a very small producer and don’t have the volume to provide large quantities of honey for wholesale or custom orders (weddings, showers, etc), however we’re happy to refer you to our local beekeeper friends who do!

 Q: Can I give honey to my infant?